-Fighting {FIT\} - Mutual participation in a hostile, physical encounter; mutual participation in an altercation involving physical violence.
+Fighting {FIT\} - Mutual participation in a hostile, physical encounter; mutual participation in an altercation involving physical violence that requires either 1) physical intervention or 2) results in injury requiring first aid or medical attention.
 L3

 (NOTE: Self-Defense is described as an action to restrain or block an attack by another person or to shield self from being hit by another person.
 Retaliating by hitting a person back is not self-defense and will be considered as fighting.)